 - Cheese - use whatever cheese you'd like!
 A Mexican blend, only cheddar, colby jack, it doesn't matter.
 We also like to add some cotija cheese when we have it on hand.

-- Deluxe - top with guacamole, chopped tomatoes and fresh pico de gallo.
+- Deluxe - top with guacamole, chopped tomatoes, sour cream and fresh pico de gallo.

 - Chicken Fajita Quesadillas - use about 2 ounces shredded chicken and ¼ teaspoon fajita mix seasoning per quesadilla for a fun and delicious easy variation.
 You can also make full on fajita mix with peppers and onions etc and use it to replace the beans.